 EasyKnock is different from a lender service or a home equity loan because we look beyond your credit history and give you the flexibility you need.
-We offer an array of sale-leaseback solutions that could be the answer to your home improvement financing needs.
+We do not provide loans, but instead offer an array of sale-leaseback solutions that could be the answer to your home improvement financing needs.
 This means you sell your house to EasyKnock, getting the cash from the sale as well as a lease to stay in the house as a renter.
 By selling your home and converting equity into cash, you can fund your projects and stay in your home for as long as you need.
-Once your ready, you can decide to repurchase your house or move out and have EasyKnock sell it on the open market.
+Once you’re ready, you can decide to repurchase your house or move out and have EasyKnock sell it on the open market.

 Get an offer with EasyKnock and get your home remodels started today!